minprog/cs50x-1718-1819/problems/cards/lab/README.md

 If not quite the same, think about the differences and why you decided to do it differently.
 Your design might as well be better!
 Ask your neighbor to discuss.

+You won't submit this lab.
+If you'd like to save the `Card` and `Deck` classes to your computer, now is the time to do so!

 This was Game of Cards.